 Creator of the Universe, Christ formed our world in seven days and created the first man and woman.
 At the close of his creative work, God gave the Sabbath as a day of celebration and worship.

 The seventh-day Sabbath (Saturday) is given as a reminder of the God who both creates and saves, and it is the day God invites all to come and worship him.
 Jesus observed the seventh-day Sabbath while on earth, and Adventists follow his example in keeping the fourth of the Ten Commandments.

 Adventists look forward to the soon return of Jesus Christ as prophesied and as he himself promised, but do not set any date for this glorious event when Jesus comes to take home all who accept him as their Lord.

-Life after death and the Future
+Life after death and the future

 Adventists follow Jesus in identifying those who die as “sleeping.”
-Those who have trusted God are raised to life when Jesus returns, and look forward to a wonderful future–eternal life in God’s presence.
+Those who have trusted God are raised to life when Jesus returns and look forward to a wonderful future–eternal life in God’s presence.

-Baptism and Committment
+Baptism and commitment